On July 1st, Mets fans wish each other Happy Bobby Bonilla Day.

 Cut Your Losses

-A huge reason for the deal is that the Mets were paying Bobby but could not utilize his skills with the current team structure.
+A huge reason for the deal is that the Mets were paying Bobby but could not utilize his high-income skills with the current team structure.
 The Mets decided to cut their losses and get their front-line starter.
 With the savings created by the deal, the Mets could trade for Houston Astros ace Mike Hampton.

 The deal worked beautifully for the Mets.
 It was one of the franchise’s savviest and most successful transactions.
 It paid instant dividends, triggering moves that led to a World Series appearance in 2000.
 After Hampton left for the Colorado Rockies, the Mets could pick team legend David Wright.